Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 • Targeted Job Search: Focus your job search on roles and companies that align with your skills, values, and career goals.

-• Prepare for Interviews: Develop compelling stories that highlight your transferable skills and how your background uniquely positions you for your new career.
+• Prepare for Interviews: Develop compelling stories highlighting your transferable skills and how your background uniquely positions you for your new career.
 Practice answering common interview questions related to career changes.

 Embracing the Journey and Overcoming Challenges